AssassinAguilar/Alertism/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'Feature Request'
+title: Feature Request
-labels: 'add feature request'
+labels: ''
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**